sophdaly/gemini/README.md

 gemini 👯‍️
 ==============================

-The purpose of this repo is to experiment with Siamese Networks and One Shot Learning, using FaceNet as inspiration and guidance.
+The purpose of this repo is to experiment with Siamese Networks, One Shot Learning and Facial Verification, using FaceNet as inspiration and guidance.

-Specifically, `gemini` fine tunes a pre-trained FaceNet model and evaluates performance when trained on regular and fine-grained LFW data.
+Specifically, `gemini` fine tunes a pre-trained [FaceNet](https://github.com/davidsandberg/facenet) model and evaluates performance when trained on regular and fine-grained LFW data.

 ## References